From BR Bullpen

 - Born November 10, 1890 in Blackstone, MA USA

 - Died November 30, 1969 in Warwick, RI USA

 Biographical Information

-Eddie Eayrs graduated from Brown University in 1916 after having attended previously in 1909-13.
-He later became Brown's baseball coach in 1942-48.
+Eddie Eayrs graduated from Brown University in 1916 after having attended previously from 1909 to 1913.
+He later became Brown's baseball coach from 1942 to 1948.